szermatt/mistty/docs/source/shells.rst

 To work around that, type :kbd:`S-<return>` instead of :kbd:`RET` while on the terminal zone of a MisTTY buffer.
 This sends a newline without running the command.
 You'll then end up with one multi-line prompt that you can edit normally.
+This requires a version of Zsh that supports bracketed paste mode, 5.1 or later.

 You'll get the same effect if you yank a multi-line command while in a prompt or go up the command history to a previous multi-line command.